Online Discipleship: Setting an Example in the Digital Age

 “Approach every social media platform as if you are interacting with ‘outsiders’ because the spread of social media is vast.”

-Ask questions about the way you are using these platforms:
+2. Ask questions about the platforms you are using:

 Morrow points out that it can be easy to let emotions get the best of us when using social media due to the nature of its speed and vast reach of viewpoints.
 However, as a parent, it is even more important to be on guard about not just what platforms we are posting on, but also the content we are sharing.